sodadata/docs/soda-cloud/incidents.md

 * **Severity**: Minor, Major, or Critical
 * **Status**: Reported, Investigating, Fixing, Resolved
 * **Lead**: a list of team members from whom you can assign the Lead Investigator role
+4. Save your changes.
-4. (Optional) Click **View Slack Channel** to connect directly to a newly-created channel in your Slack workspace that is dedicated to the investigation and resolution of the Incident.
-Invite team members to the channel to collaborate on resolving the data quality issue.
+5. (Optional) In the **Integrations** tile, click the auto-generated link to connect directly to a newly-created, public channel in your Slack workspace that is dedicated to the investigation and resolution of the Incident and invite team members to the channel to collaborate on resolving the data quality issue.
+If you have integrated Soda Cloud with [MS Teams]({% link soda/integrate-msteams.md %}) or another [third-party tool]({% link soda/integrate-webhooks.md %}), like Jira or ServiceNow, you can access those tools via auto-generated links in the **Incidents** tab, as well.

 ## Track Incidents